Thank The Audience?

 Say Thank You

-You are delivering a sales presentation trying to persuade someone to buy something from your business.
+Now, imagine you are delivering a sales presentation trying to persuade someone to buy something from your business.

-How to Say Thank You
+Say Thank You – The Right Way

 When you deliver a speech or presentation, it’s important to structure your words for maximum impact.

-Whether it’s appropriate to say thank you or not, saying it to signal the end of your speech is weak.
+Whether it’s appropriate to say ‘thank you’ or not, saying it to signal the end of your speech is weak.
 Do not do it!

-In the above sentence, after mentioning benefit ‘A’, raise your voice slightly for ‘B’.
+Rank A, B and C in rising order of importance.
+After mentioning benefit ‘A’, raise your voice slightly for ‘B’.
 And then up the volume again for ‘C’ – “and most importantly, you could double your profit!”

 Subscribe to our newsletter to receive blog updates.